 East Coast Veterinary Cardiology (ECVC) is a mobile veterinary cardiology service that provides comprehensive cardiac evaluations to veterinarians throughout the HRM and immediate surrounding regions.
 As we are mobile, we travel directly to your hospital and provide our services in-house.
 This eliminates the requirement for travel (and extra expense) for your client and patient for a cardiac evaluation which can be stressful (on both owner and pet!).
 In many cases, this also eliminates the requirement for your client to take time off from work or miss other commitments which may enhance client compliance and interest in seeking specialty cardiac care.
-For a patient experiencing a critical cardiac emergency, travel to a veterinary cardiologist is often not safe or possible – having the cardiologist come directly to your critical patient will avoid the requirement to transport these unstable patients.

 We realize that your day in the hospital is busy (appointments, surgeries, phone calls, etc.) – we offer the option for either drop-off consultations around your schedule or appointments where Dr. Orr can meet directly with your clients as well.
 You will receive a detailed report within 24 hours of the assessment which includes a comprehensive background of the underlying disease, treatment recommendations, prognosis and recommendations for follow-up.
 We realize that your top priority is offering high quality patient care – using ECVC as an extension of your practice will complement the excellent care you already provide to your clients and patients.
 We are always available to you following each consultation to discuss any questions or concerns that may arise over time and provide appropriate recommendations to ensure an optimal outcome for your patient.
 Should your client have questions that arise regarding their pet’s heart disease, we are always available to discuss these questions directly with you to ensure that continuity of care is maintained.